one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
 and `${DB_PORT_ON_CONTAINER}`.
 One might think(people new to docker) how do we pass values to these variables?
-Well there are different ways to do that, one of them is by defining under the `environment` property of any service.
-Other way is to define all these values inside [.env](./.env).
+Well, there are different ways to do that, one of them is by defining under the `environment` property of any service.
+Another way is to define all these values inside [.env](./.env).